egraphs-good/egglog-python/docs/reference/egglog-translation.md

 As shown above, we can also use the `@classmethod` and `@property` decorators to define class methods and properties.

+Note that reflected methods (i.e. `__radd__`) are handled as a special case.
+If defined, they won't create their own egglog functions.
+Instead, whenever a reflected method is called, we will try to find the corresponding non-reflected method and call that instead.

 #### Custom Type Promotion

 Similar to how an `int` can be automatically upcasted to an `i64`, we also support registering conversion to your custom types.
 For example: